-However, states and other educational organizations may report student progress using Quantile scores in one of two ways: criterion referenced and/or norm referenced.
+However, states and other educational organizations may report student progress using Quantile scores in one of two ways: criterion-referenced and/or norm-referenced.

-Norm-referenced reporting shows how a student performed on a test compared to compared to other students of the same age or grade.
+Norm-referenced reporting shows how a student performed on a test compared to other students of the same age or grade.
 You usually see norm-referenced scores reported as percentiles, normal curve equivalents (NCEs), and stanines.